geometalab/osmaxx/documentation.md

 by members of your audience.
-As a convenience when producing maps for non-local audiences, OSMaxx provides a feature name suitable for such audiences under the assumption that they do know Latin script, according to the following logic:
+As a convenience when producing maps for non-local audiences, OSMaxx provides a feature name suitable for such audiences (under the assumption that they do know Latin script) in the attribute `label` according to the following logic:

 1. The feature's common name (OSM tag `name=*`) is used if it already is is in Latin script.